NetLogo/Vid-Extension/README.md

 Prompts the user to select a movie to use as a video source.
 The formats supported are those [supported by JavaFX2](https://docs.oracle.com/javafx/2/api/javafx/scene/media/package-summary.html#SupportedMediaTypes).
+This command does not error if the user cancels.
+Use `vid:status` to see if the user selected a movie.

 Example: